bhatsushant/employee-management-system/README.md

 3. **Firebase Configuration:**

-   - Ensure that your Firebase keys are set up correctly in `.env.local` as per the `.env.example`.
+   - Ensure that your Firebase keys are set up correctly in `.env` as per the `envexample.md` provided in the folder.
+Copy it's contents to your `.env` file and update your keys which are provided by Firebase after creating a Web Application Project

 4. **Running the Client Development Server:**
    ```bash